-The Neighbourhood Plan encourages the clustering of retail, commercial and community services within, or adjacent to, the Village Centre as identified on the proposals mapby the Local Plan (Part 2), subject to ensuring adjacent access and parking.
-Outside the Village Centre of this area, applications which will result in over 280sq/m of retail space, will be resisted, unless it can be demonstrated that they meet the sequential and impact tests.
-Within the Village Centre, the diversification of existing public buildings for additional community uses will also be supported and encouraged.
+The Neighbourhood Plan encourages the clustering of retail, commercial and community services within, or adjacent to, the village Centre as identified by the Local Plan (Part 2), subject to ensuring adjacent access and parking.
+Outside of this area, applications which will result in over 280sq/m of retail space, will be resisted, unless it can be demonstrated that they meet the sequential and impact tests.
+Within the village centre, the diversification of existing public buildings for additional community uses will also be supported and encouraged.

-Within the Village Centre, the development of new shops (Use Classes-A1-4\E(a)) and other retail and commercial uses are encouraged, particularly where they can contribute to a strong active frontage.
-At ground floor level, the proposed change from retail $\frac{1}{2}$ commercial to residential within the identified retail frontages (policy 25 of the LP:Pt 2) will be resisted, unless it can be demonstrated that there is no viable retail use.
-Applications for proposals that involve takeaways (Sui generis Use ClassSui generis 45) will be determined on a case-by-case basis, taking special account of the impacts on local parking and amenity.
+Within the village centre, the development of new shops (Use Class E(a)) and other retail and commercial uses are encouraged, particularly where they can contribute to a strong active frontage.
+At ground floor level, the proposed change from retail/commercial to residential within the identified retail frontages (policy 25 of the LP:Pt 2) will be resisted, unless it can be demonstrated that there is no viable retail use.
+Applications for proposals that involve takeaways (Sui generis Use Class) will be determined on a case-by-case basis, taking special account of the impacts on local parking and amenity.